 The Free Application for Federal Student Aid, the FAFSA, is the most important step to qualify for financial aid for college.
 This is the required form to receive federal money, such as Pell Grants, loans, and work study.
 Information from the FAFSA is also used by colleges to decide on grant awards and scholarships.
-Parents should familiarize themselves with the FAFSA and make sure they are ready to take care of this important step in the college planning process.
+Homeschoolers should familiarize themselves with the FAFSA and make sure they are ready to take care of this important step in the college planning process.
 Here is the information you need to navigate successfully through this process.

 Opens in October

 High school seniors typically fill out and file applications in the fall of their senior year of high school.
 If you are the parent of a senior, you should look at the FAFSA when it opens October 1st (of your child’s senior year in high school).
 For most families the FAFSA takes about thirty minutes to complete.
 While the application is available until June, many colleges and state financial aid programs set an earlier deadline for making their financial aid awards.
 It is to the student’s advantage to file early, as many awards are available on a first come, first served basis.

 File Based on Prior-Prior Year Income

 Many assume they can’t file the FAFSA until they have received their tax information from their employer and completed their tax returns.
 In fact, families can file as early as October of the fall of senior year.
 The system uses what is called “Prior-Prior year income.”
 The FAFSA award will be filed based on previous tax returns so there is no need to wait even if your income has changed.
 Filers can instruct the FAFSA to automatically update information based on IRS returns when filed.